explosion/prodigy-openai-recipes/README.md

 <img src="https://user-images.githubusercontent.com/12949683/214780178-96be66e4-8a02-4820-a51e-3e6040bcddc1.png" width="600"/>

-Onece you hit the <kbd>accept</kbd> button on the Prodigy interface, the flagged example will be picked up and added to the few-shot examples sent to the OpenAI API as part of the prompt.
+Once you hit the <kbd>accept</kbd> button on the Prodigy interface, the flagged example will be picked up and added to the few-shot examples sent to the OpenAI API as part of the prompt.